avenga/coding-guidelines/general/documentation-day.md

 The main goal of the Documentation Day is to **establish and maintain confidence in the documentation**.

+## Where to Start

+Assigning all involved developers to execute a Documentation Day, one after another, is a good idea.
+Introducing new developers by having them execute the Documentation Day will provide great insight and valuable feedback, as well as asking developers who are not involved in the project.

+The following steps are one possible way for the Documentation Day:

+tbd

+If possible, fix all identified problems directly and update the documentation regardingly.
+Otherwise try to schedule the issues to have them fixed at least until the next Documentation Day.

 ## Necessity, Frequency and Duration

 The lifespan of a project, the frequency of code contributions as well as the number of contributors are factors for the necessity and frequency of a Documentation Day.
 If the development from start to finish is about 3 weeks or code contributions are not regular enough, a Documentation Day is not necessary.
 In this case the documentation should be checked as part of the QA phase.